 And do assertions:

-seeRecord method which uses ActiveRecord layer to check that record exists in database.
+seeRecord method which uses the ActiveRecord layer to check that a record exists in the database.

-Take a look at the complete reference for module you are using.
-Most of its methods are common for all modules
+Take a look at the complete reference for the module you are using.
+Most of its methods are common to all modules

 but some of them are unique.

-You can also access framework globals inside a test or access dependency injection containers
+You can also access framework globals inside a test or access the dependency injection container

 Also check all available Public Properties of the used modules to get full access to their data.